Dark-eyed white-eye

-The dark-eyed white-eye (Zosterops tetiparius) is a species of bird in the family Zosteropidae.
-It is found in the Solomon Islands.
-Its natural habitat is subtropical or tropical moist lowland forest.
+The dark-eyed white-eye (Zosterops tetiparius) is a species of passerine bird in the family Zosteropidae.
+It has two subspecies, Z. t. tetiparius and Z. t. paradoxus.

+Description

+Like other white-eye species, Zosterops tetiparius is yellow-olive in color, with a slender bill.
+Z. t. tetiparius can be distinguished by its pale belly.
+The dark-eyed white-eye lacks the white eye ring that gives the white-eye family its name.

+Distribution and habitat

+Zosterops tetiparius is found in subtropical or tropical moist lowland forest in the Solomon Islands.

-Z. t. paradoxus is found on Rendova and Z. t. tetiparius on Tetepare Island.
-The subspecies have never been recorded away from their respective home islands which lie just 3.4 km apart.
+Z. t. paradoxus is found on Rendova Island and Z. t. tetiparius on Tetepare Island.
+These islands lie just 3.4km apart from each other.
+The two subspecies have never been recorded away from their respective home islands.